dugoh/386bsd0.x/README.md

 - Trivial code

 No piles of C code, just well aimed shell fu and original material.

+- Fixes

-For some reason the grotty sources are missing from groff in 0.1 (and in 0.x).
-They are pulled in from 0.0.
+Some things are hacked against the 0.x repo because I want the thing to be fully self-hosting with just a few cd/find/rm/mkdir/make incantations.
+Eg. for some reason the grotty sources are missing from groff in 0.1 (and in 0.x).
+They are pulled in from 0.0 to get "make world" going.